 This will allow you to avoid foreclosure by selling your property for an amount less than the amount necessary to pay off your mortgage loan.
 You may qualify if: the loan is at least 2 months delinquent; you are able to sell your house within 3 to 5 months; and a new appraisal (that your lender will obtain) shows that the value of your home meets HUD program guidelines.

 Deed-in-lieu of foreclosure

 As a last resort, you may be able to voluntarily “give back” your property to the lender.
-This won’t save your house, but it is not as damaging to your credit rating as a foreclosure.
+This won’t save your house.

 How Do I Know if I Qualify for Any of These Alternatives?

 In this type of scam, a “buyer” approaches you, offering to get you out of financial trouble by promising to pay off your mortgage or give you a sum of money when the property is sold.
 The “buyer” may suggest that you move out quickly and deed the property to him or her.
 The “buyer” then collects rent for a time, does not make any mortgage payments, and allows the lender to foreclose.
 Remember, signing over your deed to someone else does not necessarily relieve you of your obligation on your loan.

 Some groups calling themselves “counseling agencies” may approach you and offer to perform certain services for a fee.
 These could well be services you could do for yourself for free, such as negotiating a new payment plan with your lender, or pursuing a pre-foreclosure sale.
 If you have any doubt about paying for such services, call a HUD-approved housing counseling agency at (800) 569-4287 or TDD (800) 877-8339.
 Do this before you pay anyone or sign anything.